how to descale coffee machine

 3. Then add 1L of warm water and add your Sage descale sachet into the water.
 Let it dissolve for 5 minutes.

-4. Add this water into the water tank at the rear of the machine.
+4. Add this water to the water tank at the rear of the machine.

 5. Now you're ready for start the descale process.
-Place the 1L container underneath the group head and make sure the hot water outlet and the steam arm are inside the container.
+Place the 1L container beneath the group head and ensure the hot water outlet and the steam arm are inside the container.
 This will be used to collect the descale residue.

 6. Press enter to begin the cycle and follow the instructions on screen.
-It will ask you to alternate between the group head flush, the hot water. and the steam.
-You'll need to manually change between each function.
+It will ask you to alternate between the group head flush and the hot water.
+And the steam.
+You'll need to switch between functions manually.

 7. After you have completed the descale process it's recommended to repeat the same flush process but this time without the descale solution.
-Empty your water tank and replenish with fresh cold water.
-Now flush the group head, hot water outlet and steam wand.
+Empty your water tank and replenish it with fresh cold water.
+Now flush the group head, the hot water outlet, and the steam wand.

 8. Your machine should now be ready to go and squeaky clean.

-Citric Acid Descaler - Can I Use Vinegar To Descale My Dage Espresso Machine?
+Citric Acid Descaler - Can I Use Vinegar To Descale My Sage Espresso Machine?

-This question is a perfectly valid one but it's a resounding No from the Balance Coffee team.
+This question is perfectly valid, but the Balance Coffee team says a resounding No.

 Vinegar can damage the internal parts of a coffee machine, especially the seals and the rubber gaskets.

-It's difficult to rinse and the smell and taste will remain within your espresso machine for a long time meaning you'll have tainted flavours (no one wants vinegar con leché).
+It's difficult to rinse, and the smell and taste will remain within your espresso machine for a long time, meaning you'll have tainted flavours (no one wants vinegar con leché).sage-descale-cleaner - Descale Sage Coffee Machine

 Why Do You Need To Descale Your Coffee Machine?

-Coffee machines are generally designed to pretty straightforward however, they contain lots of small parts with small holes and tubes helping to circulate and heat the water from ambient temperature to hot enough to brew your morning espresso shot.
-This is where it can start to be problematic.
+Coffee machines are generally designed to be pretty straightforward; however, they contain lots of small parts with small holes and tubes helping to circulate and heat the water from ambient temperature to hot enough to brew your morning espresso shot.
+This is where it can become problematic.

-When you heat water, it begins to produce a chalky substance and bits of debris - not what you want floating in your coffee machine.
+When you heat water, it begins to form a chalky substance and bits of debris—not what you want floating in your coffee machine.

-This is what it's so important to periodically descale your sage machine because if you don't, limescale deposits will begin to stick to internal parts and will cause a number of issues which we've outlined below.
+This is why it's so important to descale your Sage machine periodically: if you don't, limescale deposits will begin to stick to internal parts and cause several issues, which we've outlined below.

-1. Cooler Water Temperature If your espresso shot is much cooler than you'd like and seems to have dropped in temperature then limescale could well be the route cause.
-2. Low Flow Rate If you are having dosing issues or the water flow that is being dispensed from the group head is different then it may well be caused by scale build up.
-Make sure you have descaled your machine and given it a thorough clean first though.
+1. Cooler Water Temperature If your espresso shot is much cooler than you'd like and seems to have dropped in temperature, then limescale could well be the root cause.
+2. Low Flow Rate If you are having dosing issues or the water flow that is being dispensed from the group head is different, then it may well be caused by scale buildup.
+Make sure you have descaled your machine and given it a thorough clean first, though.

 Just like the group head, if limescale is blocking the components then it is likely to be the issue.

-If any of these issues occur then you can contact Sage Appliances directly to resolve your issue immediately.
-If you're looking for a more general sage cleaning rundown then check out the sage coffee machine cleaning guide we created to make sure you're giving it the TLC it needs.
+If any of these issues occur, you can contact Sage Appliances directly to resolve them immediately.
+If you're looking for a more general Sage cleaning rundown, then check out the Sage coffee machine cleaning guide we created to make sure you're giving it the TLC it needs.